 The CRPA examination committee will audit the submitted credit summary reviews on a random basis.
 When the candidate is contacted for an audit they are required to submit the documents that verify their point credits.

-Maintenance of Registration Review Fee: A fee of $100.00 CDN is due every three years at the time of review submission.
-This amount is payable to the Canadian Radiation Protection Association.
+Maintenance of Registration Review Fee: A prorated fee (minimum $85, maximum $125 CDN) is due every three years at the time of review submission.